Faculty of Management Studies (University of Delhi)

 Faculty of Management Studies – University of Delhi (FMS Delhi or The Red Building of Dreams) is a leading business school located in New Delhi, India.
 It was established in 1954 under the umbrella of the University of Delhi and is often cited as one of the best business schools in India.
+In 2025, FMS was ranked 2nd best MBA program in the country by the Indian Institutional Ranking Framework.
 The institute was started at the Delhi School of Economics premises under Dean A. Dasgupta of the Delhi College of Engineering (DCE).

-The department of commerce of the Delhi College of Engineering (DCE) now, the Delhi Technological University (DTU), was abolished and the Faculty of Management Studies was established.
+The department of commerce of the Delhi College of Engineering (DCE) (now Delhi Technological University (DTU)) was abolished and the Faculty of Management Studies was established.

-The first set of professors were trained at the Stanford Graduate School of Business.
+The first set of professors was trained at the Stanford Graduate School of Business.
 The institute has since then expanded on the number of management courses available.

 Academics

 FMS offers a full-time MBA, an executive MBA, an executive MBA in health care administration and doctoral programmes.
-In addition to all these programs, FMS also regularly conducts Management Development Programmes.

 Admissions

-The admission to the course is done on the basis of score in Common Admission Test (CAT) conducted by the Indian Institutes of Management (IIMs).
-FMS earlier had its own entrance exam which was discontinued starting session 2012–14.
-For the Doctoral program, the maximum number of Seats is 20.
+The admission to the course is done on the basis of score on Common Admission Test (CAT) conducted by the Indian Institutes of Management (IIMs).
+FMS earlier had its own entrance exam which was discontinued starting in the 2012–14 session.
+For the doctoral program, the maximum number of seats is 20.
 The candidates are required to appear in the entrance test conducted every year in November–December.
 However, candidates falling under some categories are exempted from appearing in this entrance test.
-The MBA Executive program has an intake of 159 students, whereas MBA Executive (Health Care Administration) programme has an intake of 39 students.

-Recently the admission process has been modified for full-time students wherein CAT weightage is 60%, while remaining is kept for past academic records, group discussions, extempore and personal interviews.

-Student Life and Participation

-FMS is the only business school which conducts the Management fest (Fiesta) and Cultural & Sports fest (Elysium) separately.
-For the sports fest, FMS being a part of University of Delhi, has access to the sports facilities of other colleges of Delhi University like Hindu College, University of Delhi, Delhi School of Economics and Shri Ram College of Commerce.

-As a Full Time MBA student at FMS, one gets an opportunity to join the Management Science Association (MSA), a completely student run body, which coordinates all these activities.
-The various societies that form part of MSA at FMS are: